 3. Onboarding should be completed within a reasonable timeframe.

-The onboarding process should be completed within a reasonable timeframe, which is typically considered to be within the first few weeks of employment.
-If the process takes too long, the new hire may become disgruntled and feel as though they are not a priority.
+The onboarding process should be completed within a reasonable timeframe, typically within the first few weeks of employment.
+If the process takes too long, the new hire may become disgruntled and feel they are not a priority.

-If the process is rushed, the new hire may not be able to learn all the necessary information and may feel overwhelmed.
+If the process is rushed, the new hire may be unable to learn all the necessary information and may feel overwhelmed.
 A reasonable timeframe should be determined based on the position the new hire is filling, the company’s needs, and the new hire’s skills.

 4. New hires should be provided with clear instructions and expectations.